What is Twice-Exceptionality?Twice-exceptional (2e) individuals are, as the name suggests, exceptional in two dimensions:

 We are looking for gifted and twice-exceptional individuals to participate in our study:

 Twice-exceptional individuals would meet one or more of the gifted criteria above, while also having a diagnosis on the autism spectrum or another neurodevelopmental condition.
 Autism spectrum includes a diagnosis of asperger's, pervasive developmental disorder-not otherwise specified, or autism.

 What's Involved in Participating?

-Email us if you're interested in participating!
+Email us or complete our survey if you're interested in participating!

 Receive your study materials in the mail!